MDR vs MSSP vs SOC as a Service (SOCaaS): What's the Difference?

 As cybersecurity threats continue to evolve, many organizations adopt hybrid security service models that combine these capabilities.

 Understanding the differences between them helps security leaders choose an approach that aligns with their risk tolerance, technology stack, and internal expertise.
+Once you know which model fits, our guide to choosing an MSSP covers how to evaluate and select a specific provider.

 For organizations beginning their search, our guide to the Top Managed Security Service Providers in 2026 highlights leading vendors across the market.